-Pe erformance criteria Assessment Th e number of accesses for each frontage must be minimised, having regard to: a) Any loss of on-street parking; and The development site is located on Briggs Road, which is a rural road, built to a rural standard where on-street parking is not expected.
-There will be no loss of on-street parking by the creation of the two new accesses onto Briggs Road. b) Pedestrian safety and amenity; With the rural location, pedestrians are not expected to arrive or leave the development site, and there are no formal pedestrian facilities on the surrounding road network.
+Pe rformance criteria Assessment Th e number of accesses for each frontage must be minimised, having regard to: a) Any loss of on-street The development site is located on Briggs Road, which is a rural parking; and road, built to a rural standard where on-street p expected.
+There will be no loss of on-street parking by the creation of the two new accesses onto Briggs Road. b) Pedestrian safety and With the rural location, pedestrians are not expected to arrive amenity; or leave the development site, and there are no formal pedestrian facilities on the surrounding road network.
 The proposed access arrangement provides bus users with a safe and convenient access to the amenities within the development site.
-Two accesses onto Briggs Road are not expected to cause any adverse impact to pedestrian safety or amenity. c) Traffic safety; Briggs Road is lightly trafficked, the volume of traffic generated by the development is considered low; there will be sufficient Safe Intersection Sight Distance, and the accesses will be designed so that vehicles can enter and leave in a safe and efficient manner, without causing adverse impact to existing users. d) Residential amenity on adjoining land; and The surrounding land is zoned as rural residential, with rural residential properties not within close proximity to the development site, and no adverse impact to residential amenity is expected. e) The impact on the streetscape.
-The proposed access arrangement is not expected to cause any adverse impact to the streetscape.
+Two accesses onto Briggs Road are not expected to cause ۵۱ Traffic cafety any adverse impact to pedestrian safety or amenity. c) Traffic safety; Briggs Road is lightly trafficked, the volume of traffic generated by the development is considered low; there will be sufficient Safe Intersection Sight Distance, and the accesses will be designed so that vehicles can enter and leave in a safe and efficient manner, without causing adverse impact to existing users. d) Residential amenity The surrounding land is zoned as rural residential, with rural ' on adjoining land; and residential properties not within close proximity to the development site, and no adverse impact to residential amenity is expected. e) The impact on the The proposed access arrangement is not expected to cause any streetscape. adverse impact to the streetscape.